elbowz/mobileMule/README.md

 ------

 * *Emanuele Ruzza* for support, suggestions, feedback and his time for debugging app on Apple devices :)
-* To all users that have donate something fot this project
+* To all users that have donate something fot this project!!